medic/cht-docs/content/en/core/guides/android/branding.md

 ### 4. Test locally the keystore

-**Want to check the keystore?** here are a few things you must test before upload to the repo:
+**Want to check the keystore?** here are a few things you must test before upload to the repository:

 1. To decrypt the content like CI does to sign the app, execute: `make org=new_brand keydec`, it will decrypt and decompress the files removed in the step above.
 Remember that the environment variables printed in the console needs to be loaded in the CLI.
 Note that all the variables above end with the suffix `_NEW_BRAND`, as the id of the app that we pass through the `org` argument in lowercase, but if Make found the same variables defined without the prefix, they take precedence over the suffix ones.